JustinTHewitt/How_to_Make_a_Vm/README.md

 # How to make a Vm/w Azure

-There are many ways to make a Virtural machine and many diffrent softwares we could use.
-I will be using Azure, Azure is a cloud computing and lets us do alot of things some examples are: Makeing a Vm, Managing teams, File transfers, Running tasks, Computing backend calculations, and much more.
+There are many ways to make a Virtual machine and many different softwares we could use.
+I will be using Azure.
+Azure is cloud computing and lets us do a lot of things.
+Some examples are: Making a Vm, Managing teams, File transfers, Running tasks, Computing backend calculations, and much more.
 If you would like to know what a Virtual machine is, [Google actual has a great article about it.](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwjXuYHIkdmBAxUknokEHdAuCW0QFnoECBwQAQ&url=https%3A%2F%2Fazure.microsoft.com%2Fen-us%2Fresources%2Fcloud-computing-dictionary%2Fwhat-is-a-virtual-machine&usg=AOvVaw08SeczljyrIzAOlpuWZ-Lr&opi=89978449)

-What you will need: A microsoft account and a Credit/Debit card. (if you are doing the free trail it will not charge unless you use 200 credits or 30 days has pass)
+What you will need: A microsoft account and a Credit/Debit card. (if you are doing the free trial it will not charge unless you use 200 credits or 30 days has pass)

 1. To get started We are going to go to Their main website.(https://azure.microsoft.com/en-us/)
 ![Screenshot 2023-10-02 231822](https://github.com/JustinTHewitt/How_to_Make_a_Vm/assets/146316539/a892f6fc-4957-43ae-8c7c-5c91fffb139a)